Dave Everett: Criminality

 He then returned to Western Australia and perpetrated two more robberies on two separate IGA shopping centres by surveying the owners, tracking them home and holding them hostage in two attempts to break into their safes, both of which were empty.

 Finally he went down to an explosives storage magazine in Baldivis, south of Perth, in order to get munitions for a gold robbery to pay for his mother's house that had been confiscated by the courts.
 In the process he set off one tonne of explosives in what is still the largest explosion in Australian criminal history that was audible from many miles away.

 Prison sentence

 Everett was caught in 1991 after the police were tipped off by an associate.
-While awaiting trial he faked his own abduction with a .22 automatic rifle he had buried in his backyard years earlier.
+While awaiting trial he faked his own abduction with a .22 semi-automatic rifle he had buried in his backyard years earlier.
 He was recaptured 12 months later after a large police manhunt.